Pick a language to speakRight Arrow

 French: Donner sa langue au chat

-Translation: to give one’s tongue to the cat
+Translation: To give one’s tongue to the cat

-Meaning: to give up
+Meaning: To give up

 Spanish: ¿Se te ha comido la lengua el gato?

-Translation: did the cat eat your tongue?
+Did the cat eat your tongue?

-Meaning: why aren’t you talking?
+Meaning: Why aren’t you talking?

 4. Gato escaldado tem medo de água fria (Portuguese)

-Translation: a scalded cat fears cold water
+Literal Translation: A scalded cat fears cold water

-Meaning: to be traumatized by a bad experience
+Meaning: To be traumatized by a bad experience

 5. When the cat’s away, the mice will play (English)

-Meaning: when an authority figure is away, those under them enjoy some freedom
+Meaning: When an authority figure is away, those under them enjoy some freedom

 Italian: Quando il gatto non c’è, i topi ballano

-Translation: when the cat’s not here, the mice dance
+When the cat’s not here, the mice dance

 German: Wenn die Katze aus dem Haus ist, tanzen die Mäuse auf dem Tisch

-Translation: when the cat’s out of the house, the mice dance on the table
+When the cat’s out of the house, the mice dance on the table

 Croatian: Kad mačke nema, miševi vode kolo

-Translation: when the cat’s gone, the mice lead the kolo
+When the cat’s gone, the mice lead the kolo

-Meaning: when the boss is away, someone under them calls the shots
+Meaning: When the boss is away, someone under them calls the shots

-The kolo is a traditional Balkan dance popular at weddings and other social gatherings.
+Note: The kolo is a traditional Balkan dance popular at weddings and other social gatherings.
 It involves a large group of people dancing in a circle while holding hands.
 One person tends to lead the dance.

 6. नौ सौ चूहे खाके बिल्ली हज को चली (Nau Sau Choohey Khakar Billi Hajj Ko Chali) (Hindi)

-Meaning: to veil a lifetime of wrongdoing with a few token expressions of virtue later in life
+Meaning: To veil a lifetime of wrongdoing with a few token expressions of virtue later in life

 7. Nu arunca pisica în curtea altuia (Romanian)

-Meaning: don’t blame someone else
+Meaning: Don’t blame someone else

 8. All cats are grey in the dark (English)

-Meaning: the differences don’t really matter
+Meaning: The differences don’t really matter

 Swedish: Om natten är alla katter grå

-Translation: at night, all cats are grey
+At night, all cats are grey

 Portuguese: À noite, todos os gatos são pardos

-Translation: at night, all cats are brown
+At night, all cats are brown

 9. Avoir un chat dans la gorge (French)

-Translation: to have a cat in the throat
+Translation: To have a cat in the throat

-Meaning: to have a phlegmy, hoarse throat
+Meaning: To have a phlegmy, hoarse throat

-BONUS: There’s more than one way to skin a cat (English)
+10. There’s more than one way to skin a cat (English)

-Meaning: there are many different ways to solve a problem
+Meaning: There are many different ways to solve a problem

 Interested in learning a language?
 It's OK, a little curiosity never hurt anyone.